medic/cht-docs/content/en/core/overview/db-schema.md

 Attribute | Description
 -- | --
 user | The user settings id of the user who calculated and created the document.
-Used for controlling replication. (eg. `org.couchdb.user:agatha`) requester | The guid of the contact whose data brought about the creation of the document.
+Used for controlling replication. (eg. `org.couchdb.user:agatha`) requester | The guid *(globally unique identifier that is an alphanumeric property identifying an object)* of the contact whose data brought about the creation of the document.
 Used for controlling cancellation. owner | The guid of the contact whose profile this task will appear on in the contact's tab. forId | If completing a task's action opens a form.
 Completing the form creates a report. `forId` is the guid of the contact information that will be passed into the form.
 For most forms, the resulting report will be associated with this contact. emission | Minified task data emitted from the partner code. stateHistory | Each time the state attribute changes, the time of the change is recorded in the state history.

+To understand the difference between a task requester and a task owner, kindly see the example below:
+* A CHW submits a delivery form.
+The patient is woman1, and she delivered one child child1.
+* The delivery form generates a task, delivery_child_followup, but the task's patient is child1 not woman1
+* In the case of this task, the requester is woman1, because it was their delivery report that triggered task generation, but the owner is child1.

 ```json
 {